 I’ve often spoken with people who’ve asked me a simple question, “Does Medicare Cover Nursing Home Care?”

 If you or a loved one is on Medicare and would benefit from living in a nursing home facility, there are several rules that you should know about.
-At this current time, the only Medicare insurance which might cover nursing home care is Medicare Part A. In order to qualify, you must meet certain medical care requirements.
+At this current time, the only Medicare insurance that might cover nursing home care is Medicare Part A. In order to qualify, you must meet certain medical care requirements.

-Information About Nursing Home Care and Medicare Part A
+Information about Nursing Home Care and Medicare Part A

 Does Medicare Cover Nursing Home Care such as Skilled Nursing Facility Care?

 Medicare Part A covers general services provided in skilled nursing facilities.
-This includes daily meals, skilled nursing care, physical and occupational therapy as needed, ambulatory transportation, prescription medications, any use of equipment and/or medical supplies while staying in the facility, and dietary counseling when needed.
+This includes daily meals, skilled nursing care, physical and occupational therapy as needed, ambulatory transportation, prescription medications, any use of the equipment and/or medical supplies while staying in the facility, and dietary counseling when needed.
 Medicare also covers speech-language pathology services during your stay.

-Keep in mind that you must have a 3 day hospital stay as an inpatient in order for Medicare to cover your stay.
-Also after 20 days you’ll have a copay.
+Keep in mind that you must have a 3-day hospital stay as an inpatient in order for Medicare to cover your stay.
+Also, after 20 days, you’ll have a copay.

 Does Medicare Cover Nursing Home Care Such as Custodial Care?

-When people ask me, “Does Medicare cover Nursing Home Care”?, I always have to ask what that means.
+When people ask me, “Does Medicare cover Nursing Home Care?”
+I always have to ask what that means.
 This is because Medicare does NOT cover custodial care.
-Custodial care is also known as Activities of Daily Living, or ADLs.
+Custodial care is also known as activities of daily living or ADLs.
 These include: